mundyreimer/dark_market_ml/README.md

 Final_code: contains all our code from modeling to visualization.

-meow data: Origianl csv we downloaded from Kaggle.
+dream_market_cocaine_listings: Origianl csv we downloaded from Kaggle.

-fixed meow data: Dataset we used after cleaning the origianl kaggle csv.
+fixed_cocaine_listings: Dataset we used after cleaning the origianl kaggle csv.